visit-dav/visit/src/doc/python_scripting/functions.rst

     The name of the new database.

 timeState : integer
-    A zero-based integer containing the timeState that should be made active once the database has been replaced.
+    A zero-based integer containing the timestate that should be made active once the database has been replaced.

 return type : CLI_return_t